brentley/appmeshworkshop/content/prerequisites/installtools.md

 chapter: false
 weight: 16
 ---

+{{% notice info %}}
+Starting from here, when you see command to be entered such as below, you will enter these commands into Cloud9 IDE.
+You can use the **Copy to clipboard** feature (right hand upper corner) to simply copy and paste into Cloud9.
+In order to paste, you can use Ctrl + V for Windows or Command + V for Mac.
+{{% /notice %}}

-Before deploying the baseline stack, let's install the required tools (kubectl, jq and gettext) to you Cloud9 environment.
+* Before deploying the baseline stack, let's install the required tools (kubectl, jq and gettext) to you Cloud9 environment.
 To do so, start creating an install script with the following commands:

 ```bash
 # create a folder for the scripts